 Roll up!
 Roll up!
 Come and see the strange spectacle that is Seurat’s ‘Circus Sideshow’.

 Dazzled!
 How a British artist transformed the seas of WWI 10:22 mins

 Dr James Fox tells us how artist Norman Wilkinson came up with a dazzling solution to protect Britain’s navy from the enemy in WWI.

 Building St Paul’s: The Nation’s Church 11:19 mins

 Out of the ashes of the Great Fire of 1666, rose a building designed by Sir Christopher Wren which would define the skyline of London.

-Myth, National Identity and Power in the work of Rachel Maclean 11:13 mins
+Rachel Maclean: Myth, National Identity and Power 11:13 mins

 Rachel Maclean explores the playful ways her video art questions contemporary politics.

 The Secrets of the Witham Shield 10:32 mins

 Teach your eyes to see the powerful symbols hidden in Celtic designs.